afshinamighi/Courses/basecamp/week09/inf-bc-w09-python.md

-# PyCamp 09: Everything is an Object.
+# Python 09: Everything is an Object.

-**Introduction**: This document presents learning activities for PyCamp 09.
-In PyCamp 09, you will get introduced with classes and objects in Python.
+**Introduction**: This document presents learning activities for Python 09.
+In Python 09, you will get introduced with classes and objects in Python.

 ## Materials: